Why the EFHW Inverted-L Works Without Radials

 - At the ends: voltage is high, current is low.

-- Near the center: current is high, voltage is low.
+- Near the current maximum: current is high, voltage is lower.

 The higher the feedpoint impedance, the lower the feedpoint current for the same power.
-Less current at the feedpoint means less current trying to flow through “ground” at the base... so ground-loss sensitivity can drop dramatically compared to low-impedance verticals.
+Less current at the feedpoint means less current being forced through the local ground/counterpoise path compared with a low-impedance base-fed vertical.
+But “less” does not mean “zero” — an EFHW still needs a return path.

-Just to build intuition, compare the feedpoint current at 100 W:
+Just to build intuition, compare the feedpoint current at 100 W, assuming a mostly resistive impedance:

 | Case | Power | Impedance | Feedpoint current (RMS) |